 But those years have already passed, taking old hunter and fisher boat construction traditions away.
 Now their place is firmly taken by inflatable boats.
 They are more mobile, light and comfortable.
 However, one can still find some handcrafted boats in distant places, located far away from big cities.

-A boat equipped with one non-fixed paddle, a sharply tapered bow, and strong wooden boards is great as for narrow rivers, as well as for dense areas of reeds, thus it can be perfectly used for hunting and fishing.
+A boat equipped with one non-fixed paddle, a sharply tapered bow, and strong wooden boards is great for narrow rivers, as well as for dense areas of reeds, thus it can be perfectly used for hunting and fishing.
 Such vessels were built using similar principles, but each region’s boats had several specific traditions and peculiarities.
-For example, one type of boats was having a wooden bottom part, while another had a rubber or even metal.
+For example, one type of boats were having a wooden bottom part, while another had a rubber or even metal.

 If you need such a boat for some reason, you will definitely be able to construct one yourself at the conditions of your home.
 There’s nothing really difficult in the construction process, even though you may not reach the required result from the first attempt.
 So, let’s start.
 Before starting the construction process, you need to think about the most important parts of your boat, i.e. about its boards.